 Dinner here presents many options, including the popular Black Forest Restaurant that serves up notable German fare such as steak and schnitzel or Morgans Bistro with its creative West Coast entrées and beach views… among others.
-Alternatively, you’ll find an array of casual dining options – including the Red Fort Restaurant featuring globally-inspired cuisine and views of Harrison Lake or the family-friendly Village Pizzeria (to name just a few).
+Alternatively, you’ll find an array of casual dining options – including the family-friendly Village Pizzeria.

 For our evening repast, we ventured to The Copper Room inside the resort.
 This elegant throwback to the days of big band and intimate tables that sprinkle the edge of the dance floor offered the perfect opportunity to dress up and feel like we were headed for a night on the town, but with the comfort and ease of not having to actually step off the property.